RPNAO Recommended Resources

 The Canadian Council for Practical Nurse Regulators (CCPNR) / Conseil canadien de réglementation des soins infirmiers auxiliaires (CCRSIA) is a federation of provincial and territorial members identified in legislation responsible for the safety of the public through the regulation of Licensed/Registered Practical Nurses.
-This website provides links to provincial PN regulatory organizations and is a good resource to current reports, documents and news that impacts PN practice.
+This website provides links to provincial PN regulatory organizations and is a good resource to current reports, documents and news that impact PN practice.

 CNO The College of Nurses of Ontario (CNO) is the governing body for registered nurses (RNs), registered practical nurses (RPNs) and nurse practitioners (NPs) in Ontario, Canada.
 To practice as a nurse in Ontario, or use the title of nurse, registered nurse, or registered practical nurse, you must hold a valid Certificate of Registration with the CNO.
 The CNO website offers many career supports for professional development that include; a database to understand current nursing trends, educational programs, teleconferences and volunteer positions.

-The Gerontological Nursing Association (GNA) of Ontario serves a membership of over 1800 Gerontological Nurses.
+GNA The Gerontological Nursing Association (GNA) of Ontario serves a membership of over 1800 Gerontological Nurses.
 This provincial association offers its members a professional network and educational opportunities that can support your career in gerontological nursing.

-Health Force Ontario’s strategy is ensuring that Ontarians have access to the right number and mix of qualified health care providers, now and in the future.
+Health Force Ontario Health Force Ontario’s strategy is ensuring that Ontarians have access to the right number and mix of qualified health care providers, now and in the future.
 Its mandate is to identify and address Ontario’s health human resource needs; engage partners in education and health care to develop skilled, knowledgeable providers and create the health care delivery teams that will make the most of their abilities.
 The site provides healthcare providers with educational and job opportunities as well as new health care initiatives that may support your career path.

-Founded in 1899, the International Council of Nurses (ICN) is a federation of more than 130 national nurses associations (NNAs), representing the more than 13 million nurses worldwide.
+ICN Founded in 1899, the International Council of Nurses (ICN) is a federation of more than 130 national nurses associations (NNAs), representing the more than 13 million nurses worldwide.
 This website is a useful nursing resource with access to many networks, programs, current global realities and educational supports.

 Ontario Ministry of Citizenship and ImmigrationThe Ministry of Citizenship and Immigration offers many newcomer supports and information about employment services to assist your move to Canada.
 Including the Ontario Bridge Training Program supports programs (see CARE) that help internationally-trained individuals transition into their profession or trade in Ontario.

 OANHSS is the provincial association representing not-for-profit providers of long term care, services and housing for seniors.
-Members include municipal and charitable long term care homes, nonprofit nursing homes, seniors' housing projects and community service agencies.
+Members include municipal and charitable long term care homes, non-profit nursing homes, seniors' housing projects and community service agencies.
 This website is a useful resource for examining the current realities in the long term care sector.
 In addition, educational programs, publications and job postings in this sector of nursing are also available to support your career.

 OHA The OHA represents approximately 154 public hospitals, assuming a leadership role, focused on patients and promoting an efficient and effective health system.
 This website is a useful resource when scanning your environment for the current realities within the hospital sector.
 It also provides many educational programs and webcasts that may support your career path.

 OLTCA Regulated by the Ontario Ministry of Health and Long Term Care , the OLTCA is the largest long term care provider association in Ontario and the only association that represents the full mix of long term care operators - private, not-for-profit, charitable and municipal.
 This website is a useful resource for examining the current realities in the long term care sector.
 In addition, educational programs, publications and job postings in this sector of nursing are available to support your career.

-Nursing Best Practice Guidelines were initially introduced in 1999.
+RNAO Nursing Best Practice Guidelines were initially introduced in 1999.
 With funding from the Government of Ontario, RNAO developed this program to support Ontario’s nurses with best practice guidelines for clinical practice and healthy work environments.
-Currently there are 42 Best Practice Guidelines and additional support materials that are available for download, many publications are available in French (check website for specifics).
+Currently there are 50 Best Practice Guidelines and additional support materials that are available for download, many publications are available in French (check website for specifics).
 By becoming a Best Practice Champions you could develop your career by support projects that improving nursing practice and client care within your organization.
 Champions can be anyone who will be able to have organizational and/or unit/program level influence.